sara-nl/griddocs/source/Pages/Advanced/grid_job_requirements.rst

 .. _job-requirements:

 *********************
-Grid job Requirements
+Grid job requirements
 *********************

-By telling what your job needs, you help the scheduler in finding the right place to run your jobs, and it also helps using the different compute nodes in the grid efficiently.
+By telling what your job needs, you help the scheduler in finding the right place to run your jobs, and it also helps using the different compute nodes in the Grid efficiently.

 This chapter describes how to write the requirements, how the requirements determine where your jobs will run, and what they tell the